Counting gluings of octahedra: Gluings of octahedra

-\begin{prop} The set $\cG$ of gluings of octahedra can be equivalently thought of as the set of connected colored graphs built from gluing copies of $B$ via edges of color 0 between all black and white vertices\footnote{The bubbles and vertices of each graph are not labeled.}. \end{prop}
+\begin{proposition} The set $\cG$ of gluings of octahedra can be equivalently thought of as the set of connected colored graphs built from gluing copies of $B$ via edges of color 0 between all black and white vertices\footnote{The bubbles and vertices of each graph are not labeled.}. \end{proposition}